fu4303/mario/README.md

  **How to clone**

- - open terminal/cmd write this `git clone https://github.com/tanwanimohit/tanwanimohit.github.io.git`
+ - Open terminal/cmd write this `git clone https://github.com/tanwanimohit/tanwanimohit.github.io.git`
- - that's it.
+ - That's it.

  **Information about code**